 How can we identify malicious files’ similarities with SSDeep?

 If you go to ANY.RUN Public Submissions, you can find a huge collection of samples there.
 We will investigate malicious documents, use the “maldoc-42” tag to find the samples we mention today.

 Let’s run one sample.
 Here is an excel file with quite a distinct picture with DocuSign written there.
 If we open one more sample, with a different hash we can see the DocuSign template again.
 Does it mean that these different samples have similarities?

-We took 11 samples of malicious documents.
-And each analyzed object has a unique cryptographic hash sum MD5.
+We took 11 samples of maldocs and each analyzed object has a unique cryptographic hash sum MD5.

 Using SSDeep we can calculate the piecewise hash of each file and save it.

 Maldocs files have different and similar hash fragments.

 Fuzzy hash can also be found in ANY.RUN’s Static Discovering window by SSDeep name.